verboompj/Other/NFSblob.md

-# NFS endpoint on Azure Blob Storage Premium
+# NFS endpoint on Azure BlockBlob Storage Premium

 Scalable NFS storage , High IO capable Premium Block-Blob storage test setup.
 This service has hit Public Preview , time to see what its potential could be.